FEHCom

 Development

-An active community supports Qmail, as maintained by Russel Nelson's excellent Qmail Homepage, mentioning in addition my own developments.
+Qmail's home page as maintained by Russel Nelson Qmail Homepage is unfortunately out-of-date.
 Over the past ten years not only the public recognition of email (and its abuse) has been changed, but in addition the requirements for a SMTP MTA.
-By means of my Qmail extension SPAMCONTROL, I not only keep track of current developments, but in addition try to incorporate the requirements of large email sites.
+However, by means of my extensions for Qmail, I not only keep track of current developments, but in addition try to incorporate the requirements for large email sites.

 Currently not supported:

-Some of the major patches are available for vanilla Qmail:
+Some of the major patches/extensions are available for vanilla Qmail:

 Patches, mostly for qmail-smtpd: